 Today, employees are striving to achieve a healthy work-life balance more than ever before.
 And the mass shift to working from home that started in 2020 caused many employees to realize that remote work is not only feasible but also sets them up for success.

 Companies that sign up for flex office agreements are more likely to offer employees choices over how and where they work.
 In doing so, they also widen their nets for job candidate pools.
 So, employees who prefer to work in offices for fixed hours a day can do so, and those who want more flexibility in their work hours have the freedom to do so as well.

 Just like everyone has different learning styles, workers tend to focus on work differently.
 With flexible office structures come greater creativity and productivity.
 In turn, employees’ holistic well-being and mental health improve, which leads to better employee retention rates.

 Enabling flexible office layouts and plans means that you can have more companies sign leasing agreements at once.
-As of November 2021, the occupancy rate of office buildings across 10 major U.S. cities was at an average of 36.8%, compared to nearly full capacity before March 2020.
+The occupancy rate of office buildings still hasn’t reached pre-March 2020 levels.
 However, flex offices can solve the occupancy problem by enticing many companies to lease with you.

 The advent of the internet gave birth to the startup boom.
 And today, turning an idea into a business is easier than ever before.

 But startup companies aren’t concentrated just in Silicon Valley — these days, they’re everywhere.
 And to accommodate their exponential growth, these startups need flexible office leasing plans.

 Startups tend to opt for flex and satellite offices since the internet has made it possible for them to hire employees located anywhere in the world.
 Flex office plans are especially beneficial for fast-growing startup companies because they offer the agility and freedom to size up or downsize their office space depending on their growth and needs.